The experiment aims at the digitalization of an injection moulding process for quick process set-up and production optimization.

 ITAINNOVA will extend CAELIATM Injection app used by Inymon already: a configurable service for reducing time-to-production in the set-up phase and for reducing cycle times during production.

-To have available a tool/service that supports the injection moulding process optimization based on simulations accounting for the physics of problem behind will be very useful for Inymon.
+To have available a tool/service that supports the injection moulding process optimization based on simulations accounting for the physics of the problem behind will be very useful for Inymon.
 This knowledge based tool will support the selection of proper process parameters that minimize the injection cycle time whilst keeping quality indicators of the selected part within tolerances.
-The resulting tool will be primarily used at the workshop, so it must be simple and user friendly, requiring only minimum of training and not necessary having modeling experience to use it.
-To allow it a graphical web based user interface will be allocated in the DigitBrain platform, where the process engineer will try different machine settings in a virtual environment.
-MONTIMAGE will develop this reconfigurable user interface that can load ROM models and interface with available experimental data from the injection line.
+The resulting tool will be primarily used at the workshop, so it must be simple and user-friendly, requiring only a minimum of training and not necessarily having modelling experience to use it.
+To allow it, a graphical web-based user interface will be allocated in the DIGITBrain platform, where the process engineer will try different machine settings in a virtual environment.
+MONTIMAGE served as the technology partner and developed a SaaS that allows user to load ROM models and interface with available experimental data from the injection line.

-This approach complements other commonly used aproaches purely based on data captured in the injection line and applying Machine Learning technices.
-The main contribution of the present approach is that provides insight to the process engineer from the very begining, when the mould is set up and there is still not real data available in the monitoring system.
-In addtition it also provides a layer of interpretability of what happens inside the mould, complementing usually black box aproaches based on neuronal networks.
+This approach complements other commonly used approaches purely based on data captured in the injection line and applying Machine Learning techniques.
+The main contribution of the present approach is that it provides insight to the process engineer from the very beginning when the mould is set up and there is still no real data available in the monitoring system.
+In addition, it also provides a layer of interpretability of what happens inside the mould, complementing usually black-box approaches based on neuronal networks.

 To achieve this point, the developer previously has to complete a sequence of activities.
 First to establish the proper knowledge-based simulation model that represents the injection process steps (filling-packing-cooling-part release) and which outputs are estimations of the part quality indicators.
-These simulations will be exploited through a simulation DOE that will allow to explore the procesing window.
-Reduced order techniques will allow to encapsulate these results in simple models that run on the fly and that will constitue a Digital Twin of the process, being operable through the user interface.
+These simulations will be exploited through a simulation DOE that will allow exploring the processing window.
+Reduced-order techniques will allow encapsulating these results in simple models that run on the fly and that will constitute a Digital Twin of the process, being operable through the user interface.
 Based on data collected directly in the injection line, the developer can also update/correct the Digital Twin for achieving higher accuracy.